pimutils/mates.rs/README.rst

 .. _mates-git: https://aur.archlinux.org/packages/mates-git/

-For a manual installation, you need to have Rust_ and Cargo_ installed.
+For a manual installation, you need to have the nightly versions of Rust_ and Cargo_ installed.

 .. _Rust: http://www.rust-lang.org/
 .. _Cargo: https://crates.io/